stuart6854/gfs/README.md

 This project can either be compiled on its own or consumed as a submodule (CMake ```add_subdirectory```).

 ## Example

+See the `testbed` project for for an runnable example.

 ```c++
 gfs::Filesystem fs;